Quantum-Accelerators/qmof_thermo/README.md

 # qmof-thermo

 A toolkit for calculating thermodynamic stability (energy above hull) of Metal-Organic Frameworks (MOFs) using machine learning interatomic potentials (MLIPs).
+This repository also includes scripts to reproduce figures found in "Predicting the Thermodynamic Limits of Metal–Organic Framework Metastability" (Dallman et al.).

 ## Overview